per1234/EtherEvent/README.md

 Returns: 1 for success, 0 for failure
 Type: Byte

 etherEvent.senderIP() - Returns the IP address of the sender of the most recent event.
-Must use the modified Ethernet library or this will return only 0.0.0.0.
+Must use the modified Ethernet library and enable the function in EtherEvent.cpp the line that starts with //#define REMOTEIP change to #define REMOTEIP or this will return only 0.0.0.0.
+Instructions for the ethernet library modification here: http://forum.arduino.cc/index.php?/topic,82416.0.html
 Parameters:none
 Returns: IP address of the sender
 Return Type: IPAddress